Age UK Sheffield - Befriending - Steel City Friends - Face to Face

 Many older people in our community face loneliness, social isolation, and a loss of confidence — especially after sudden changes to their health or circumstances.
 These challenges can make it difficult to leave the house, engage with others, or feel part of a community.

 Volunteers play a vital role in breaking this cycle.
-By offering companionship and encouragement, you’ll work with the person you are matched with to overcome some of the barriers they face and reignite their sense of independence and belonging.
+By offering friendship and encouragement, you’ll work with the person you are matched with to overcome some of the barriers they face and reignite their sense of independence and belonging.

 Additional information: